batsonjay/uploadDistributor/docs/daemon-apis.md

 - Files are stored in the `received-files` directory.
 - Each upload requires three files:
   - `audio.mp3`: The audio file to be uploaded
-  - `songlist.txt`: The tracklist information
+  - `songlist`: The tracklist information (supported formats: .txt, .rtf, .docx, .nml, .m3u8)
   - `artwork.jpg/png`: Cover image for the broadcast
 - Temporary files are cleaned up after processing.